Antrim #15641, EPIC: LAB5342, CAION

 One Gold-top SST tube (adults) or one SST Microtainer® (neonatal or pediatric).
 Minimum Whole Blood: 5.0 mL (Gold-top SST) or 0.3 mL (SST Microtainer®).* Also acceptable: One blood gas syringe (see Blood Gas Procedure below).**

 See Minimum Pediatric Specimen Requirements.

 *Venous or arterial blood is required for adults.
 If heel-stick is necessary in neonates or fingerstick in pediatrics, minimize exposure of the sample to air during collection.

-**NOTE: Blood Gas specimens should ONLY be collected at the Farmington Hills, Grosse Pointe, Royal Oak, or Troy Hospital Campuses.
+**NOTE: Blood Gas specimens should ONLY be collected at the Dearborn, Farmington Hills, Grosse Pointe, Royal Oak, Taylor, Trenton, Troy or Wayne Hospital Campuses.
 Specimens should NOT be collected at any other Beaumont Laboratory draw-site, Nursing Home, or Outreach office.

 Blood Gas Procedure:

 DO NOT remove Vacutainer® stopper.
 Let SST specimens clot 30-60 minutes then immediately centrifuge to separate serum from cells.
 Specimens must be centrifuged within one hour of collection.
 Refrigerated (2-8°C or 36-46°F) the centrifuged SST tube within four hours of collection.